martelier-projects/brainmaster-method/src/pages/masterclass.md

     image: /assets/images/slapen-meisje-handen.jpg
   - type: preview
     component: preview
-    title: Maditation Basics Session (17 May)
+    title: Meditation Session (17 May)
     description: "Meditation is for everyone!
 In fact, meditation is very scientific!
 Research has already shown that meditation can be used to improve your concentration, improve your mood, better regulate stress, and